huzaifsayed/Bones-StudyGyaan-Wordpress-Theme/readme.md

 #### Theme Ready To install on Wordpress
 You can find a .zip file (Bones - StudyGyaan v.1.1 - Wordpress Ready.zip).
 Just Upload it to Wordpress Directly in Appearance -> Themes -> Add New -> Upload Theme

+#### This theme is Pure and Not Extra Code/Credit Added.
+You can use it freely.
+It's a Premium Fastest Lightweight Wordpress Theme for Free.